KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Prerequisite

-For the final project of my Bachelor's studies I have chosen to investigate what security vulnerabilities and issues can be found within various IP camera models.
-And for this purpose I have bought ***Besder 6024PB-XMA501*** IP Camera from AliExpress.
-It has 5MP sensor is one of the cheaper ones you can find there and I thought to give it a try and bought it with hopes of finding some potentially _"interesting"_ stuff to put into my final project.
-My hopes were fulfilled and after the security investigation that I have done while writing my final project I decided to do a more troughout research and post it here.
+For the final project of my Bachelor's studies I have decided to investigate  security vulnerabilities and issues that might be present within various IP camera models.
+One of the cameras that I have investigated was ***Besder 6024PB-XMA501*** IP Camera - one of the cheaper cameras that can be found from AliExpress.
+I thought to give it a try and bought it with hopes of finding some potentially _"interesting"_ stuff to put into my final project.
+My hopes were fulfilled and after the security investigation that I have done while writing my final project I decided to make some minor corrections to the analysis and post the full research here.

 ![Image of the camera](/img/Besder.jpg)

 # Analysis methodology

-The whole security analysis of the IP camera was conducted within ***Arch Linux*** operating system on an ***Acer*** laptop.
-Plan of analysis is as follows:
+The whole security analysis of the IP camera was conducted from my custom ***Arch Linux*** operating system installon.
+Plan of my analysis is as follows:

 1. Factory reset of the camera.
 2. Initial setup of the camera.
-3. Technical information about analyzed camera discovery - open ports, OS version, etc.
+3. Technical and network information discovery about the camera - open ports, OS version, etc.
 4. Test camera control capabilities within a control panel in a web browser.
-5. Test camera's communication with cloud services.
+5. Analyze camera's communication with cloud services.
 6. Check the security of transmited data.
 7. Conclusion of analysis' results.

 # Factory reset

-Tested Besder camera has a separate button/dongle installed which, when pressed, defaults settings of the camera.
-There is also separate dongles for connecting power cord and ethernet cable.
+Tested Besder camera has a separate button installed which, when pressed, defaults settings of the Besder camera.
+There is also a port for connecting ethernet cable and a socket for connecting power cord.
 You can see it in the picture below.

 ![Camera dongles](/img/Camera_dongles.jpg)

 # Initial Setup

-Inside the box that arrived there was the camera itself, a screw to fix a camera to a certain point and ***User Manual*** in english language.
+Inside the box that arrived there was the camera itself, a screw to fix a camera to a certain place and a ***User Manual*** in english language.
 Within the user manual there were instructions how to set up the camera for the first time.
 Turns out, I needed to download ***ICSee*** app to my smartphone to do that.
 First time configuration requires the user to connect to a Wi-Fi network.
-By default the IP address of the camera in the Local Area Network is set dynamically, although it is possible to set a static IP address of `192.168.0.10`.
+By default during the initial install the IP address of the camera in the Local Area Network is set dynamically, although it is possible to set a static IP address of `192.168.0.10`.

 # Technical Information

-In this section I am presenting results of gathering technical data and information about tested Besder IP camera.
-To gather the technical information `nmap` tool is used.
+In this section I am presenting results of gathering technical data and networking information about ***Besder 6024PB-XMA501*** IP camera.
+For gathering the technical information `nmap` tool is used.

 ## Open ports

-In this subsection I am presenting found open ports of a tested Besder IP camera.
+In this subsection I am presenting the list of open ports that I have found in a tested Besder IP camera.
 During the analysis search for both ***TCP*** and ***UDP*** open ports was conducted.

 ### TCP port scan

-To discover open ports of the camera I have used `nmap` tool.
+As I have mentioned before, `nmap` tool was used for this information gathering procedure.
 The command to find TCP ports and determine their purpose was `nmap -v -sS -sV -sC -p- X.X.X.X`, where `X.X.X.X` is IP address of a camera.
-The scan was conducted with root privilleges.
-Meaning of flags is commented below:
+The scan was conducted with ***root*** privilleges.
+Purpose of used flags is explained below:

 ```
 -v		Verbosity.
 Gives more information about what the scan is doing.
 -sS		Stealth scan.
 Fast, accurate and non-intrusive test of a selected target.
 -sV		Version scan.
-Used to detect versions of services running on IP Camera.
+Used to detect versions of services running on specific open ports of IP Camera.
 -sC		Scripts scan.
-Uses a default set of `nmap` scripts.
+Uses a default set of most common `nmap` scripts.
--p-		Check all 65535 TCP ports if they are open.
+-p-		Check all 65535 TCP ports for if they are open.
 ```

 Results of TCP port scan with `nmap` are presented below: